 Beardies have round pupils, fleshy tongues, and lateral spines that travel down their sides to the base of their tail.

 Their heads are large and broad and have a triangular shape.
 They also have “beards” that distend and serve as a defense mechanism when they feel threatened.
+In addition, head bobbing can be a sign that your pet is feeling threatened, uneasy, or uncomfortable.

 A Bearded Dragon is between 15 to 20 inches long.
 This may sound big to beginner herpetologists, however, without their tail, their snout to vent size is only 10 inches!
 An adult will be between 230g and 520g and should reach this weight within 18-24 months.